UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making

 The bottom line: The forced swim test is bad science.
 These experiments do nothing more than terrify animals and delay development of new effective treatments that are so desperately needed.

-After discussions with PETA, Pfizer, Johnson & Johnson, AbbVie Inc., Roche, AstraZeneca, Novo Nordisk A/S, and Boehringer Ingelheim announced that they will no longer conduct or fund this cruel test!
+After discussions with PETA, Pfizer, Bristol-Myers Squibb, Johnson & Johnson, AbbVie Inc., Roche, AstraZeneca, Novo Nordisk A/S, and Boehringer Ingelheim announced that they will no longer conduct or fund this cruel test!

-But pharmaceutical giants Bristol-Myers Squibb and Eli Lilly have refused to enact a ban on the use of the test.
+But pharmaceutical giant Eli Lilly has refused to enact a ban on the use of the test.
 Tell them what you think about that by taking action below.

 Putting your subject line and letter into your own words will help draw attention to your e-mail.